haranychan/homepage/content/en/publication/J-2024CAIS/index.md

 ---
-title: "Emulation-based Adaptive Differential Evolution: Fast and Auto-tunable Approach for Moderately Expensive Optimization Problems"
+title: "Emulation-based adaptive differential evolution: fast and auto-tunable approach for moderately expensive optimization problems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here